 - A. Use Lower Costing Service Providers in lieu of Appointed Counsel.
-Counsel should consider using lower costing, well-qualified investigators, experts, and other service providers in lieu of appointed counsel perform certain tasks where doing so would save money and time.
-Requests for such resources should specify the tasks, projected number of hours, the hourly rate, and the total anticipated expenditure. - B. Establish Maximum Rates.
-A court may find it useful to establish maximum rates or ranges of rates for investigators and often-used experts (e.g., psychiatrists/psychologists) and other service providers (e.g., paralegals).
-These rates could be exceeded based on justification submitted by appointed counsel (unavailability of a qualified service provider). - C. Limit Copying Costs.
+Counsel should consider using lower costing, well-qualified investigators, experts, and other service providers in lieu of appointed counsel to perform certain tasks where doing so would save money and time.
+Requests for such resources should specify the tasks, projected number of hours, the hourly rate, and the total anticipated expenditure. - B. Establish Presumptive Ranges.
+A court may find it useful to establish presumptive ranges for investigators and often-used experts and other service providers.
+These ranges could be exceeded based on justification submitted by appointed counsel (e.g., unavailability of a qualified service provider).
+By memorandum dated February 26, 2014, the Committee on Defender Services adopted experience-based ranges in mega cases for five types of service providers (law students, paralegals, investigators, mitigation specialists, and jury consultants). - C. Limit Copying Costs.
 The court should consider setting maximum rates for copying services, including in-house copying, subject to exception.
 Section 530.20.20 of Vol. 6 (Court Reporting), Ch.
 5, Guide to Judiciary Policy, provides that "[c]ourts may want to obtain price quotations from copy services (at least three where feasible) to determine the commercially competitive rate for each court location.
 The AO estimates that ten cents per page would be a maximum copy rate, with such rate often lower and rarely higher.
 Commercial rates should be monitored by the court on a periodic basis to ensure accuracy and compliance with the guideline."